builtbylarry/Distill/README.md

 Any contributions are greatly appreciated!
 If you have a suggestion that would make Distill better, please open an issue and assign it the "enhancement" tag.

+1. Clone the repository to your local machine:

+`git clone git@github.com:LarryBaer/Distill.git`

+2. Create a new feature branch:

+`git checkout -b feature/MyFeatureName`

+3. After making your changes, submit a pull request via the [GitHub web panel](https://github.com/LarryBaer/Distill/compare).

+> Note that making public contributions to this repo means you accept the LICENSE in place, and are contributing code that also respects that same license

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.